MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-03-detecting-weak-active-directory-passwords.md

     - Security
 ---

-There is a new tool available for auditing Active Directory passwords, the [Get-bADPasswords cmdlet](http://flemmingriis.com/get-badpasswords/).
-It has been created by [Jakob Heidelberg](https://twitter.com/JakobHeidelberg/) and it is built upon the features of the [DSInternals module](https://www.dsinternals.com/en/downloads/).
+There is a new tool available for&nbsp;auditing Active Directory passwords, the&nbsp;[Get-bADPasswords cmdlet](http://flemmingriis.com/get-badpasswords/).
+It&nbsp;has been created by&nbsp;[Jakob Heidelberg](https://twitter.com/JakobHeidelberg/) and&nbsp;it&nbsp;is&nbsp;built upon the features of&nbsp;&nbsp;[DSInternals module](https://www.dsinternals.com/en/downloads/).